QuerySorcery/sqlcommenter/README.md

 Alternatively, when you're concerned about performance and your options are mostly static you can also omit the Sqlcommenter logic and write your own custom function.
-Just remember that according the sqlcommenter specs the keys must be sorted.
+Just remember that according the sqlcommenter specs the keys must be sorted, and the values properly escaped check [specification](https://google.github.io/sqlcommenter/spec/) and sqlcommenter source code.

 ```elixir
 defmodule SqlEEx do